mainnet-cash/mainnet-docs/docs/src/tutorial/README.md

 1. Direct: use `BCMR.addMetadataRegistry` to add the [`Registry`](https://github.com/bitjson/chip-bcmr/blob/5b24b0ec93cf9316222ab2ea2e2ffe8a9f390b12/bcmr-v1.schema.ts#L103) object to the list of tracked
 2. Using HTTPS or IPFS endpoint: use `addMetadataRegistryFromUri` to download a JSON file containing the `Registry` and add it to the list of tracked, optionally enforcing the content hash verification.
-3. Using authchain resolution to optionally follow to the head of the auth chain and fetching data from HTTPS or IPFS Publication Outputs
+3. Using authchain resolution to optionally follow to the head of the authchain and fetching data from HTTPS or IPFS Publication Outputs

 ```js
 const authChain = await BCMR.addMetadataRegistryAuthChain({